 Malcolm, Janet.
 The Journalist and the Murderer.
 Vintage, New York.
 1990.
 NF;12/16.

-What a shocker it was when McGinniss’s book came out and basically trashed MacDonald as a filthy coldhearted psychopathic liar, misogynist, and killer.
-MacDonald, now in prison serving a life sentence for the murders, promptly sued McGinniss and eventually received about US$300,000 as a settlement.
+Big shock when McGinniss’s book basically trashed MacDonald as a filthy coldhearted psychopathic liar and misogynistic killer.
+MacDonald, now in prison serving a life sentence for the murders, sued McGinniss and eventually got about US$300,000 as a settlement.
 McGinniss terminated Malcolm’s interviews because of concerns about what she might write about him.

 Along the way Janet Malcolm has some interesting things to say about journalism and the nature of its subjects: